Newtonmore railway station: Passenger volume

 The statistics cover twelve month periods that start in April.

 Services

-In the May 2022 timetable, on weekdays and Saturdays, the station is served by 4 trains per day northbound to Inverness, and 4 southbound to Glasgow Queen Street and 1 to Edinburgh.
-On Sundays, it is served by 3 trains northbound to Inverness (including 1 extended to Elgin), and 1 train to Glasgow Queen Street and Edinburgh each, as well as a southbound LNER train service to London King's Cross.
+In the May 2026 timetable, on weekdays and Saturdays, the station is served by 5 trains per day northbound to Inverness; and 4 southbound to Glasgow Queen Street and 1 to Edinburgh.
+On Sundays, it is served by 3 trains northbound to Inverness (including 1 extended to Elgin), and 1 train to Glasgow and Edinburgh each, as well as a southbound LNER train service to London King's Cross.
+The Caledonian Sleeper serves the station six nights per week.